 If you’re not sure what looks best, run the super sophisticated squint test and see what comes off most appealing.
 However, if you really want to know what color CTA button will work best on your page, testing is the only way to go!

-3. Snazzy Button Shapes.
 Button shape can also play a big role when attempting to craft the perfect CTA button.
 You’ll need to consider whether you want to go with a more rounded button shape or a button with square edges.
 Hard to say what works better here as both style are common and both can perform well in different settings.
 Ultimately you’ll have to test shapes and see what works best for your biz!

 In ContentVerve’s test, a rounded green button did better than a blue rectangle

-4. Large and Legible Text.
 Your button text should be large enough to read easily, but not so large that it looks obnoxious or intimidating.
 You want to avoid a “Honey, I Blew Up the Kid” situation.

 While it may seem absurd to imply that large text makes people feel anxious or uncomfortable, many users do experience subconscious distaste for threateningly large lettering.
 Your button text should be big enough to draw attention, but not so big that it completely overwhelms the rest of the content.

-5. Button Text Shouldn’t Go On and On and On.
 We discussed earlier how it’s good to use specific action-oriented button text.
 Considering that, it may be tempting to stretch out your button text, but that’d be a bad move.
 Ideally you’ll want to keep that button text to two or five words.

-this CTA button is probably OK, but it’s nearing the red zone
+This CTA button is probably OK, but it’s nearing the red zone

-6. Go With 1st Person Speech.
 Michael Aagard of Content Verve shared a study in which he discovered that changing button text from second person (“get your free template”) to the first person (“get my free template”) resulted in a 90% increase in clicks!
-See how changing your CTA button to 1st person (putting yourself in your customer's shoes) affects your CTRs.
+See how changing your CTA button to 1st person (putting yourself in your customer’s shoes) affects your CTRs.

 Even just adding “now” builds a subtly sense of urgency for users: